centrifuge/go-substrate-rpc-client/README.md

 Visit https://polkadot.js.org/apps for inspection

-**Note**: To use a custom Substrate endpoint, first set the enviromment variable before running the tests:
+**Note**: To use a custom Substrate endpoint, first set the environment variable before running the tests:
 `export RPC_URL="http://example.com:9934"`

 ### Adding support for new RPC methods